Note

 SLOs definition must also describe the approach of how the indicator values are measured:

 - Observation interval: 24 hours.
-SLO statements have been true for the last 24 hours.
-Which means that if an SLI goes down and breaks a corresponding SLO, it will take 24 hours after the SLI has been fixed to consider the SLO good again.
+SLO statements are true for the last 24 hours.
+Which means that if an SLI goes down and breaks a corresponding SLO, it takes 24 hours after the SLI is fixed to consider the SLO good again.

 - Measurements frequency: 5 minutes.
 We do the measurements to evaluate SLI values every 5 minutes.